Aveglia/vAMPirus/HelpDocumentation.md

         --primers                       Use this option to set the path to a fasta file with all of the primer sequences to be detected and removed from reads

-### Amplicon Sequence Variant (ASV) genration and clustering
+--Amplicon Sequence Variant (ASV) genration and clustering--

         --alpha                         Alpha value for denoising - the higher the alpha the higher the chance of false positives in ASV generation (1 or 2)

         --minSize                       Minimum size or representation for sequence to be considered in ASV generation

-        --clusterNuclID                 With --ncASV set, use this option to set a single percent similarity to cluster nucleotide sequences into OTUs by [ Example: --clusterNuclID .97 ]
+        --clusterNuclID                 With --ncASV set, use this option to set a single percent similarity to cluster nucleotide ASV sequences into ncASVs by [ Example: --clusterNuclID .97 ]

-        --clusterNuclIDlist             With --ncASV set, use this option to perform nucleotide clustering with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]
+        --clusterNuclIDlist             With --ncASV set, use this option to perform nucleotide-based clustering of ASVs with a comma separated list of percent similarities [ Example: --clusterNuclIDlist .95,.96,.97,.98 ]

-        --clusterAAID                   With --pcASV set, use this option to set a single percent similarity for amino acid-based OTU clustering [ Example: --clusterAAID .97 ]
+        --clusterAAID                   With --pcASV set, use this option to set a single percent similarity for protein-based ASV clustering to generate pcASVs[ Example: --clusterAAID .97 ]

-        --clusterAAIDlist               With --pcASV set, use this option to perform amino acid-based OTU clustering with a comma separated list of percent similarities [ Example: --clusterAAIDlist .95,.96,.97,.98 ]
+        --clusterAAIDlist               With --pcASV set, use this option to perform protein-based ASV clustering to generate pcASVs with a comma separated list of percent similarities [ Example: --clusterAAIDlist .95,.96,.97,.98 ]

         --minAA                         With --pcASV set, use this option to set the expected or minimum amino acid sequence length of open reading frames within your amplicon sequences

-### Counts table generation
+--Counts table generation--

         --asvcountID                    Similarity ID to use for ASV counts